- Advanced Summer Registration

 - Health Insurance Waiver

-Additionally, WebAdvisor is available for general use to view the Schedule of Course Offerings for Summer 2018, Fall 2018, and Spring 2019.
+Additionally, WebAdvisor is available for general use to view the Schedule of Course Offerings.
 “Sections Offered by Term” is not restricted by User ID and password, and is accessible to all users.

 Students who forget their password should access the Monmouth University Portal, myMu and WebAdvisor and then select “I don’t know my password”.
 A reset password will be provided to your Monmouth University e-mail account.
 New students who have registered, but not yet attended, are requested to contact the Office of Admissions (732-571-3456) with questions concerning the WebAdvisor login.

-Students can self-register online beginning at the time and date they are authorized, providing that they have consulted with their academic advisor and received permission to self-register using the Monmouth University Portal, myMu and WebAdvisor.
-For specific dates and times for WebAdvisor Registration, review the information previously distributed by the Office of the Registrar.
+Students can self-register online beginning at the time and date they are authorized, providing that they have consulted with their academic advisor and received permission to self-register using the Monmouth University Portal, myMu, Colleague Self-Service Student Planning.
+For specific dates and times for self-registration, review the information previously distributed by the Office of the Registrar.
 In addition, specific instructions are available online as is a registration tutorial.

 NOTE: Should we experience any technical difficulties during registration, it will be closed down.
 In-person registration will continue as scheduled.

-Students who do not intend to complete any course for which they are officially registered should execute an official withdrawal by using Etrieve Forms (e-FORMS).
-Select Withdraw from Course(s)in the Current Term.
+Students who do not intend to complete any course for which they are officially registered must submit an official withdrawal by using Etrieve Forms (e-FORMS).

-Students withdrawing from all courses with no intention to return to the University should use Etrieve Forms (e-FORMS).
-Select: Total Withdraw from University.
+Students withdrawing from all courses with no intention to return to the University should use the form titled, Total Withdraw from University.

-Except under unusual circumstances, such as prolonged illness, a student will not be permitted to withdraw from course work any later than five weeks prior to the last day of classes of the semester or its equivalent in a shorter term.
+Except under extenuating circumstances, such as prolonged illness, a student will not be permitted to withdraw from course work “after the W”ithdraw deadline published in the Academic Calendar.

 All students who do not complete courses and who have not executed an official withdrawal prior to the deadline indicated, will receive “F” grades for such courses.